 The Sangre de Cristo and Greenhorn Wilderness areas were both designated as such in August of 1993.
 Most of the Sangre de Cristo mountain range (226,455 acres) is designated Wilderness.
 The Greenhorn Wilderness Area is 22,000 acres and is located in the Wet mountain range.
 The Spanish Peaks (18,000 acres), is now a designated Wilderness Area.
 The Spanish Peaks have also been designated as a National Landmark.

 There are 11 campgrounds with 210 fee campsites plus 2 group sites which are reservation only.
 Out of the 11 campgrounds we have 10 that are operated by concessionaire (contractors hired by the U.S.F.S.).

 There is 1 picnic area at Lake Isabel Recreational Area and 4 small sites in the Cuchara Creek recreational Area.

 As part of our National Scenic Byway System, we have two highways to recommend:

 There are snowmobile clubs, who maintain 55 miles of groomed trails and 22 miles of groomed routes for the San Carlos Ranger district.

-There are an average of 15 fires, burning up about 30 acres per season, (this does not include prescribed fires).
+The district has an average of 15 fires per year, affecting approximately 30 acres per season, (this does not include prescribed fires).

 Click here for interesting photos from the lightning caused Medano Fire (June 2010)